rasiimshabazz/sunflowers/readme.md

 1. Write a program that proves that conjecture.

-2. What input n <= 1000000 gives the longest step?
+2. What input n <= 1000000 produces the longest sequence?